gpratte/poker-league-current-game/README.md

 * Players
 * Seating

-Created the react components for the four bulleted items above.
+Created the skelton for the react components for the four bulleted items above.
 Changed the main App to include the new react components.

 ## step 01 create development environment